standardebooks/manual/README.md

 Bad: `Don’t put periods or spaces in “OK”` or `“OK” shouldn’t be set with periods or spaces.`

+# Submitting changes

+The `master` branch is reserved for typo fixes, clarifications, and version releases.
+Anything else should be committed to the `next` branch, which is periodically merged into `master` as a version release.

 # Building

 The following `pip` packages are required: